HDF-NI/hdf5.node/readme.md

 takes three arguments; the id of the group or file, the dataset name and the javascript array object with the data.
 Reading a dataset only needs the id of the group or file and the dataset name.
 It returns a javascript array compatible with the h5 dataset properties.

 Currently rank 1 and 2 datasets are made or read but higher rank is being investigated.
+Reading 3 rank data.
 First, all the builtin types will be supported and eventually custom data types will be attempted.
 Particularly I have a need for complex numbers yet I'm on a learning curve in javascript.

 The H5IM is now mostly implemented.
 The palette portion remains to be implemented.